Abandoned SCI Cresson Prison (Morning Session) – Saturday, May 3, 2025

 Location: Cresson, Pennsylvania

-This massive site is just a few minutes from Altoona, PA, and features 20 buildings open for exploration including the 100-year-old sanatorium, modern cell blocks, the old prison hospital, and much, much more spread out over 34 acres.
+This massive site is just a few minutes from Altoona, PA, and features approximately 20 buildings open for exploration including the 100-year-old sanatorium, modern cell blocks, the old prison hospital, the chapel and much, much more spread out over 34 acres.
 And all of it will be yours to explore during the workshop!

 If you want more information on the history of this site and to see even more photos, check out the article I wrote about my exploration at the prison.